 3.7 Pump selection

 In this work we have adopted a mini-DC pump for the delivery of water from the tank to the sprayer nozzles.
-The water pump that mounted on the drone is WA3510.This pump provides pressure about 0.85MPA and Flow rate 5.8 L/min.
+The water pump that mounted on the drone is WA3510.This pump provides pressure about 0.85MPa and flow rate 5.8 L/min.
 It works with 24V supply and has maximum current consumption 5A.